iximiuz/flask-gevent-tutorial/README.md

 ## Create a simple Flask application

-First, we need to emulate a slow 3rd parth API:
+First, we need to emulate a slow 3rd party API:

 ```python
 # slow_api/api.py